Click picture to enlarge it.

 There are well over 100 Sites of Special Scientific Interest (SSSIs) containing a variety of rare and interesting plants, insects and other wildlife.
 Butterfly Conservation owns three reserves in the county - the Bill Smyllie Reserve, the Masts Reserve and Rough Bank.

-Nearly 50 species of butterfly and almost 1700 species of moth have been recorded in the county.
+Nearly 50 species of butterfly and over 1700 species of moth have been recorded in the county.

 To learn more about the Gloucestershire branch of Butterfly Conservation please look at our About page or just start exploring the website.